SECtim/draft-wuertele-oauth-security-topics-update/draft-wuertele-oauth-security-topics-update.md

 ## Cross-user OAuth Session Fixation {#SessionFixation}

 Based on similar deployment needs as outlined in {{COAT}}, multiple OAuth connections can be linked to some form of user's identity (e.g., a platform's user identifier).
 This identity information is supposedly maintained in a session established and already bound to the user agent.
-However, in real-world deployments this prerequisite can be broken for various reasons.
-For example, in cross-user-agent OAuth deployments, where an authenticated native app with its backend acts as a confidential OAuth client, the client opens a tool linking URL in an external user agent (a browser) that has no authenticated sessions with the client.
-As a workaround, the client introduces a session fixation vulnerability: it encodes the user's session identifier into the URL, in order to fixate a user's session to complete the OAuth connection with the tool.
+In real-world deployments, however, this prerequisite can be broken for various reasons.
+For instance, in cross-user-agent OAuth deployments, where an authenticated native app with its backend acting as a confidential OAuth client, the client opens a tool linking URL in an external user agent (a browser) that has no authenticated sessions with the client.
+As a workaround, the client introduces a session fixation vulnerability: it encodes a session identifier into the URL, which fixates a dedicated authorization session to complete the OAuth connection with the user at the client.

 The Cross-user OAuth Session Fixation exploits this session fixation attack vector.
 The attacker attempts to trick a victim into completing an OAuth flow that the attacker has initiated at the client.
 As a result, the attacker's session will be used to establish an OAuth connection with the victim's tool resources or identity, hence resulting in the same impact of COAT.
 However, this attack exploits confusion over the intended user bound to that connection context during the OAuth flow, contrasting with COAT, which exploits confusion within the OAuth connection context (OAuth provider, tool, tenant).

-In general, this session fixation vulnerability MAY be viewed as violating the requirement of "binding the contents of state to the browser (more precisely, the initiating user agent) session" to defend against CSRF ({{Section 4.7 of !RFC9700}}).
+In general, this session fixation vulnerability may be viewed as violating the requirement of "binding the contents of state to the browser (more precisely, the initiating user agent) session" to defend against CSRF ({{Section 4.7 of !RFC9700}}).
 However, CSRF defenses, including PKCE {{?RFC7636}}, cannot mitigate this new attack, since the entire OAuth flow including the authorization request and the access token request are completed by the same victim user.
 The impact of the new attack is also more severe from that of typical CSRF attacks.

 Note that this section focuses on the authorization code grant.
 For similar attacks in cross-device OAuth flows, see {{Section 4 of CDFS}}.

 ### Attack Description {#FixationAttack}

 Preconditions: It is assumed that the client has maintained a user's session.
-But it does not want to re-authenticate the user for usability reasons, before completing the OAuth connection.
+But it does not want to or cannot authenticate the user at the redirection endpoint for usability reasons, before completing the OAuth connection.

 Example Attack:

-1. From a vulnerable client, the attacker initiates OAuth against a tool and obtains an authorization request URL, in which the `state` has encoded the attacker's session.
+1. From a vulnerable client, the attacker initiates OAuth against a tool and obtains an authorization request URL, in which the `state` has encoded a newly fixable authorization session of the attacker.
 2. The attacker sends this authorization request URL to a victim.
 3. The victim visits the URL and (automatically, due to prior or implicit approvals,) authorizes the client to access their resources.
 4. Upon receiving the `state` at the redirection endpoint, the client fixates the attacker's session and completes the OAuth connection.
-5. The attacker's platform account now gains access to the victim's resources.
+5. The attacker's account at the client now gains access to the victim's resources.

 Variant:

-The client may first generate a pre-authorization URL to fixate a session before redirecting to the authorization endpoint.
+The client may first generate a pre-authorization URL for the purpose of fixating a session before redirecting to the authorization endpoint.

 Non-normative example request: